srk2k13/gemini_api_app_test/README.md

 ## Getting Started

-After Extracting the zipped folders, put all the unzipped folders and files in my repository into a new folder and name it like gemi_api_app_test etc.
+After Extracting the zipped folders, put all the unzipped folders and files in my repository into a new folder and name it like gemini_api_app_test etc.

 Run this application on android Studio IDE or  V S Code etc in the following way